 The music, choreography, and costumes were extraordinarily!
 I had a front seat, and the strength and talent of the young dancers was impressive.
 The principal belly dancer performed several flawless solos, and the fire dance was spectacular!

-Hodjapasha is in Istanbul’s Fatih District and their performances are held in a transformed 15th-century Hamam.
+Hodjapasha is in Istanbul’s Fatih District where dances are staged in a transformed 15th-century Hamam.
 The performance area has a circular glass dance floor and a musician’s stage.
 Spectators sit around the circular floor surrounded by dramatic lighting and decorations that turn the intimate space into a mystical place!

-I saw a sema performance several years ago and wanted to attend another.
+I saw a sema performance several years ago in Istanbul and wanted to attend another.
 Sema, a Turkish custom inspired by Mevlana Celaleddin-i Rumi, is a religious ceremony.
-The entirely different dance performances last night opened a new chapter of Turkish culture for me – understanding these diverse regions and their influences on the country!
+The entirely different dance performances last night opened a whole new chapter of Turkish culture and tradition for me – understanding these extremely diverse regions and their cultural influences on the country!